oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 trusted, device (Authorization Device) to authorize the Consumption Device to access a resource (e.g., access to a service).
-The Device Authorization Grant [@RFC8628] and Client-Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device authorization flows.
+The Device Authorization Grant [@RFC8628] and Client-Initiated Backchannel Authentication {{CIBA}} are two examples of popular cross-device authorization flows.

 In these flows, the Consumption Device and the Authorization Device are not directly connected and there is no technical mechanisms for the Authorization Device and Consumption Device to establish mutual authentication.
 It is left to the user to decide whether the source of the authorization request (the Consumption Device) should be trusted before they scan a QR code, enter a user code, or accept an authorization request pushed to their Authorization Device.
 The transfer of the authorization request and context between the Consumption Device and Authorization device is done over an unauthenticated channel.
 The only mitigation against this unauthenticated channel is the user's judgement.